 - Starbucks - The nearest Starbucks to Aquarium is on the ground floor of the Marriott Long Wharf.

-Boston Insider Tip: Christopher Columbus Park
+Boston Insider Tip: Christopher Columbus Park near the Aquarium

 Visiting the New England Aquarium with young children?
 If they need a break, let them run around the grassy slopes of Christopher Columbus Park, or play on the climbing structures in the enclosed kids playground.
 To find the park, walk through the Boston Marriott Long Wharf's ground floor and go out the door next to Starbucks.
 That's Christopher Columbus Park in front of you.
 To find the small enclosed playground (sort of a Boston Insider's secret, as it's not very visible), walk along the waterfront toward the North End until you reach the low circular wall of the Massachusetts Beirut Memorial on your left.
 The playground is tucked away under the trees next to it.